apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/aws_sdk_upgrade.md

 | `com.amazonaws.auth.InstanceProfileCredentialsProvider`     | `org.apache.hadoop.fs.s3a.auth.IAMInstanceCredentialsProvider`                   |

-There are a limited number of troublespots here
+There are still a number of troublespots here:

 #### Other `com.amazonaws.auth.` AWS providers